pyladies/global-conference/content/_index.md

 {{< pinktitle "About the conference" >}}

 Attention all PyLadies community members!
+We’re currently finishing up all the details to start our conference, stay tuned for future updates.
+In the meantime, check <a href="/schedule">our schedule</a>, and get <a href="https://pretix.eu/pyladiescon/2024">your tickets</a>!
-We’re excited to share that we are in the early stages of planning a PyLadies Conference (PyLadiesCon), a transformative event designed to promote diversity, learning, and empowerment within the Python community.  🎉
+Our goal is to have a transformative event designed to promote diversity, learning, and empowerment within the Python community.  🎉

 Save the date!
 The conference will take place on December 6th-8th,